 We recommend you use an ORDS provided OAUTH2 client.
 Hot Tip #1 – use Todd’s awesome blog post to see how to do this.

 Speaking of database users – for Autonomous your default administrator account is called ‘admin,’ and it’s REST Enabled by default.
 That means the admin user can login to SQL Developer Web AND publish REST APIs in its schema.

 WE DO NOT RECOMMEND YOU USE ADMIN FOR PUBLISHING REST APIs.

 Building Services – with what tools?

 You can use anything that can connect to your database and exercise the ORDS PL/SQL APIs.
-We recommend you either use SQL Developer on your desktop or the REST Development screens in APEX.
-Note, you don’t have to build APEX apps to take advantage of the REST development screens.
-Further note, we’ll be building similar pages in SQL Developer Web very soon.
+We recommend you either use SQL Developer on your desktop or stay in your browser and simply use Oracle SQL Developer Web..

 Just give me a movie to watch, TL;DR

 I have a 12 minute video demonstration showing a REST service in Autonmous that you can watch here.